 Figure 5.6 Measurement Sequence Definition Select the start time of recordings (date-month-year, hours-minutes).
 The start time of the new measurement sequence must be set at a minimum of three minutes in advance.
 Set the sampling interval (hours-minutes-seconds).
+With default settings, Temp-Depth (TD) and Tilt will be recorded at each sampling (TD-Tilt normal).
+The user has the option to select either TD or Tilt as a primary sensor.
+The objective with this feature is to save memory size, increase recording period, and get more data on the sensor that is of more interest (primary sensor).
+In this case, a secondary counter can be defined, which can only be odd numbers.
+If for example Tilt is selected as a primary sensor, and the number 3 is defined as a secondary counter, then TD will only be recorded every third time when Tilt is recorded, and the majority of the memory is used for Tilt recordings.
+If Tilt is set as primary and secondary counter to 0, then it is only making Tilt recordings, even though the first recording is always a Tilt-TD measurement.
+If the Use unfiltered Acc option is enabled the absolute tilt measurement is recorded, i.e. there is no average behind the measurement, it only consists of one measurement.
 If the user wants to program several recorders with the same sampling interval and start time, it is recommended to select Multi mode.
 By choosing Multi mode, the settings are fixed; giving each recorder connected to thereafter, the same settings.
-The recorders connected to, following the first recorder; automatically get the same settings as the first recorder.
+The recorders connected to, following the first recorder, automatically get the same settings as the first recorder.
 This saves time in the programming process.
 The multi mode can be deactivated by clicking Cancel when connecting to the recorder (see figure 5.7).

 Figure 5.7 Multi Start Mode For programming more than one sampling interval, please refer to chapter 9.
 Multiple Intervals.
 The three buttons Use Template, Use Sequence, and Previous are not commonly used, but can be handy when wanting to use a previously programmed sequence.
-The Use Template can be used if older definitions have been saved by enabling the 'Save this NMS as a template (file)'.
-That way it's possible to get templates that have been set up in the past.
-To read more about templates see chapter 8.12Templates.
-With the Use Sequence button it is possible to get same settings as from other recorders, by browsing for their serial no. By hitting the Previous button the settings go back to previous, before changes were made.
+To read more about templates see chapter 8.13.
 After the settings have been selected, press the OK button.
+Burst measurements in DST tilt Users of DST tilt have the option of burst measurements.
+With burst measurements the logger will take 5 measurements every second, i.e., every 500 millisecond.
+To activate the burst measurements, the user must select Burst 5/sec ON (see figure 5.6).
+When this option is enabled the Use unfiltered Acc option also becomes enabled.
+Burst measurements are also available for multiple intervals.
+For more information see chapter 9.
 Step 5 - Start a New Measurement Sequence If you are using the wizard, the software will automatically start the new measurement sequence (start recording) and disconnect the logger.
 If you are not using the wizard choose the Recorder menu and Start New Measurement Sequence command.
 The window in figure 5.8 appears.